Real Unión de Tenerife

 Real Unión de Tenerife is a Spanish football team based in Santa Cruz de Tenerife, in the autonomous community of Canary Islands.
-Founded in 1915, it plays in the Interinsular Pref. de Tenerife Group 2 league, which is one of 5 leagues that make up Group 12 of the Tercera División RFEF.
-It plays its home matches at Estadio La Salud, with a 2,500-seat capacity.
+Founded in 1915, it is focused in youth football, holding home matches at Estadio La Salud, with a 2,500-seat capacity.

+History

+Founded in 1915, Real Unión played in regional leagues until 1980, when the club achieved a first-ever promotion to Tercera División.
+Relegated in 1983, the club closed their senior football department in 2024, focusing only on youth categories.

+On 10 July 2025, Real Unión merged with CD Santa Úrsula, taking their place in Tercera Federación.